Vance204/Priority-Queue/README.md

 # Priority-Queue

-- A simple PriorityQueue java program.
+- A Emergency Room Triage System implemented using the PriorityQueue in java.

 # Sample run